Explicitly correlated wavefunctions of the ground state and the lowest quintuplet state of the carbon atom: Methods

 is not an eigenfunction of $\hat{L^2}$ for non-zero ${\bf R}_{I,i}$ vectors.
 Deviation of $\langle L^2\rangle$ from exact $L(L+1)$ eigenvalue is effectively diminished by the procedure of variational energy minimization, in which nonlinear parameters $\alpha_{I,i}$, $\beta_{I,ij}$ and ${\bf R}_{I,i}$) are optimized.
 Linear coefficients are determined by solution of the eigenvalue problem, for given set of nonlinear parameters.
 The convergence towards desired state is ensured by the spatial symmetry projector $\hat{P}$, proper for an irreducible representation of selected finite point group.
 Action of $\hat{P}$ upon basis functions annihilates a finite subset of their unwanted components whose symmetry properties are specific to others, than the desired one, representations of the $K_h$ infinite point group.
 Particularly, $A_2$ representation of the $C_{4v}$ point group was used for the symmetry projector of the $^3P_g$ state

 Confinement of all ${\bf R}_{I,i}$ vectors to the $xy$ plane ensures proper parity (even) of the wavefunction.
 Lifting this constraint while using the projector proper to the $A_{2g}$ representation of the $D_{4h}$ group offered only negligible energy lowering at substantial increase of computation time even for small basis sets, therefore this alternative path has been abandoned at early stage of the work. $A_{1u}$ representation of the $O_h$ point group was employed for the $^5S_u$ state.
 The symmetry projector is simply too long (48 operations) to be written here explicitly.
-Identity and all rotation operators, that form the $O$ group, enter this projector with positive signs, and remaining operators (products of the former with the inversion operator) -- with negative signs.
+Identity and all rotation operators, that form the $O$ group, enter this projector with coefficients equal to $1$, and remaining operators (products of the former with the inversion operator) -- with coefficients equal to $-1$.

 Single spin functions:

 for the triplet, and

 for the quintuplet, are sufficient to ensure convergence to correct variational limits, as the spatial functions are nonorthogonal.